 This meal was absolutely amazing.
-I prepared a meal for a woman and her husband and when I arrived to their house, I spoke with them for a long time.
-I got to know this family fairly well and it made this meal that much more meaningful.
-In fact, what really spoke to my heart was when they asked me if I wanted to stay for dinner and enjoy the meal with them, but I couldn't say yes, because this was made for them.
-My best wishes go to this family in the future and I will never forget the moment that touched my life in a special way.
-For the meal I made stuffed mushrooms, roasted potatoes, lemon-rosemary chicken, mascarpone cupcakes with a lemon glaze, and grilled asparagus.
+Matthew and I prepared a meal for a woman and her husband and when we arrived to their house, we spoke with them for a long time.
+We got to know this family fairly well and it made this meal that much more meaningful.
+In fact, what really spoke to my heart was when they asked me if we wanted to stay for dinner and enjoy the meal with them, but we couldn't say yes, because this was made for them.
+Our best wishes go to this family in the future and we will never forget the moment that touched my life in a special way.
+For the meal we made stuffed mushrooms, roasted potatoes, lemon-rosemary chicken, mascarpone cupcakes with a lemon glaze, and grilled asparagus.

 For this meal I decided to prepare some of my favorite dishes: Baked chicken, steamed seasoned broccoli, rosemary roasted potatoes, and mini apple pie tartlets.
 When I delivered this meal to the woman and her husband they were both tremendously grateful, and seeing this made me realize I gave them a great experience.

 As I head off to my freshman year at college, I am excited that my brother, Benjamin (who is also the co-founder and chef), will be taking over full responsibility for continuing to provide meals for women and their families who are undergoing treatment for breast cancer.
 I know he's ready since we have worked closely together from the beginning.
 He was only 12 years old when we began Young Chefs, but he is definitely ready and excited to take charge.
+When I am home between academic semesters and the summer, I will continue to help prepare and deliver the meals to stay as involved in the community as possible.
 Good luck, Benjamin!!!